LeTurt/turtlegod/cryptonote_notes.md

 ### 1001: Handshake reply

 When a node sends a handshake to another node, it gets back a reply with the other nodes info.
-I believe this is the response expected flag in the Levin protocol header.
+I believe this is indicated as requited by the response expected flag in the Levin protocol header.
-In the handshake case, this is exactly the same data set, but also with a list of known peer nodes for the other end.
+In the handshake case, this is exactly the same data set for response as for request, but also with a list of known peer nodes for the other end.
 So structure:

 Root Section